colobot/colobot/INSTALL.md

 ### Other platforms

 The code isn't particularly tied to any compiler or platform, so in theory it should work on any platform provided you have the required libraries there.
-Also, other compilers than currently supported GCC >= 4.6 and Clang may happen to work with our code.
+Also, other compilers than currently supported GCC >= 4.6, Clang and MSVC 2013 may happen to work with our code.
 If you can, please try to compile the code on your platform and let us know how it goes.